jward-magento/EyesLibrary/README.md

 Before running the Mobile Hybrid App tests, you need to install the Demo App (APK found at _tests/resources_) in your device.

-For in depth detail on how the keywords function, read the Keyword documentation found here : [Keyword Documentation](https://joel-oliveira.github.io/EyesLibrary/)
+For in depth detail on how the keywords function, read the Keyword documentation found here: [Keyword Documentation](https://joel-oliveira.github.io/EyesLibrary/)

 **Remember to include your Applitools API key otherwise the test will not run.** To run a test, open a command prompt within the _tests/acceptance_ folder and run: